UnblockedByOps/arsenal/README.md

 ### Exporting devices

-You can also export physcial devices either to standard out or to a csv.
+You can also export physical devices either to standard out or to a csv.
 Searching for devices works the same as `physical_devices search`.

 *NOTE:* The parameter physical_location.name is required.